… as a sociologist in 2023

 … as a sociologist in 2021

 2. Social network research is the way to examine bullying as a group process.
 This co-production with Gijs Huitsing is one of the 74 chapters in the Wiley Blackwell Handbook of Bullying.
 It focuses on both cross-sectional and longitudinal network studies.
-Further research is necessary on whether and how network interventions can target individuals, relationships, or the entire network structure.
+Further research is needed on whether and how network interventions can target individuals, relationships, or the entire network structure.

-3. Wonderful collaboration with Brett Laursen on factors that make adolescence a period of special vulnerability to peer influence for the Decade in Review special issue of the Journal of Research on Adolescence (edited by Noel Card, Gus Carlo, Amanda Morris, and Christina Salmivalli), in which we introduce the influence-compatibility model.
+3. Wonderful collaboration with Brett Laursen on factors that make adolescence a period of particular vulnerability to peer influence for the Decade in Review special issue of the Journal of Research on Adolescence (edited by Noel Card, Gus Carlo, Amanda Morris, and Christina Salmivalli), in which we introduce the influence-compatibility model.

 8. Paper by Danelien van Aalst (part of my NWO VICI project) in the European Journal of Developmental Psychology: The better the relationship with the teacher the higher the self-esteem of non-bullies and the lower the self-esteem of bullies.
 Bullies had the lowest self-esteem when they had an efficacious teacher.